mikecrinite/temporal-pause/README.md

 ### Start the worker

-` go run worker/main.go`
+`go run worker/main.go`

-Now the worker will poll the queue, see the workflow, run the activities, and you'll see the pause/resume steps happen.
-Right now, the workflow doesn't wait for the pause step to finish (obviously it can't in this scenario, because it will finish it itself.
-In real life, another service would resume the activity)
+Now the worker will poll the queue, see the workflow, and start running the activities.
+The "DoWork" activity just has a 5s sleep right now to simulate something happening.
+This isn't really that important, you can remove this or replace it with whatever you need.

+Once it finishes waiting, it will move on to the Pause step which should wait indefinitely.

+### Resume the workflow by completing the activity

+`go run start/resume.go`

+This will read the taskToken from the `./tmp/tasktoken` file and dial up a client to call `client.CompleteActivity()`.
+You should be able to see the activity finish immediately if you have the UI up, and the workflow will be marked as "Completed"